-The correlation between advertising, motivation, consumption of unhealthy foods, and satisfaction undergraduate students can depending on individual preferences and factors influencing food choices.
+The correlation between advertising, motivation, consumption of unhealthy foods, and satisfaction among undergraduate students can vary depending on individual preferences and factors influencing food choices.
 Although there is limited specific research on this precise topic, a general understanding of the association can be derived from existing knowledge (NCBI, 2019).
-Advertisements have a significant impact on motivating individuals to consume, particularly iunk foods.
+Advertisements have a significant impact on motivating individuals to consume, particularly junk foods.
 Studies have indicated that children exhibited a remarkable 45% increase in consumption when exposed to food advertising (Bahadoran, Imrmiral & Azizi, 2015 et. al., 2015).
-At the same time, adults demonstrated higher consumption of both nutritious and unhealthy snack foods after being exposed to snack food advertisements.
-Additionally, the influence of food advertising extended beyond the promoted products, leading to increased consumption of items not even featured in the advertisements.
-Notably, the above mentioned effects were not influenced by reported hunger or other conscious factors, emphasizing the subconscious nature of the influence exerted by food advertising (NCBI, 2019).